 Chocolate Dipped Strawberries

-I told you that I couldn’t tell a difference in the cheap and more expensive brands of the chocolate coating, but I can with the white chocolate or vanilla coating.
+I told you that I couldn’t tell the difference between the cheap and more expensive brands of chocolate coating, but I can with the white chocolate or vanilla coating.
 I have no idea why this is true, but the cheaper versions don’t seem to have the same consistency.
 Here, the popular name brands work better.
 They seem to be a little thicker, so the melted coating does a better job of covering the dipped fruit.

 I think tuxedo strawberries are super cute, and they’re perfect for more formal events.
 To make them, you’ll need dark chocolate or milk chocolate coating, along with white chocolate or vanilla candy coating.
 Obviously, you’ll need some fresh strawberries, too.

 Once your berries have been rinsed and are completely dry, melt a small amount of white chocolate or vanilla coating.
 Working quickly, dip just the front section of each berry in the coating.
 Let any excess drip away, and place the dipped strawberries on a sheet of waxed paper.
 Once the coating has hardened, melt the chocolate.

 Holding a berry by the stem, angle each berry sideways and immerse it into the milk or dark chocolate, coating just one side.
 When that firms slightly, repeat the process with the other side.
 When both sides of the “tuxedo” have hardened, use a toothpick dipped in the darker coating to make a bowtie and buttons.